cyber-sushi/makima/README.md

 For example, if you run `evtest` and see that your Dualshock 4 controller is named `Sony Interactive Entertainment Wireless Controller`, then you'll have to name your config file `Sony Interactive Entertainment Wireless Controller.toml`.\
 All config files will be parsed automatically when `makima` is launched.

-### Adaptive bindings for each window (Hyprland only atm):
+### Adaptive bindings for each window (Hyprland and Sway only atm):
 Have you ever wanted to have a different set of macros for each game that you play?
 Or maybe you want your controller to input Space when you press X, but only when MPV is focused?
 Then this is exactly what you're looking for!\
 To have window-specific config files, just put `::window_class` at the end of their filename, before `.toml`.
 For example, if you want your DS4 controller to have a specific set of keybindings for Firefox, name that file `Sony Interactive Entertainment Wireless Controller::firefox.toml`.
-To retrieve the window class of a specific application, refer to your compositor's documentation, e.g. on Hyprland type `hyprctl clients` in your terminal while that application is open.
+To retrieve the window class of a specific application, refer to your compositor's documentation, e.g. on Hyprland type `hyprctl clients` in your terminal while that application is open.\
+**Note: on Sway, make sure that the `XDG_DESKTOP_SESSION=sway` environment variable is set, or Makima won't be able to use adaptive bindings.**

 ## The config files:
 The config file has three sections, a `[keys]` section, where you'll remap your keys, a `[rel]` section to remap scroll wheels and a `[settings]` section containing a few options.